 While officers lived in elite housing, enlisted personnel lived in four large company barracks on the other side of the Parade Ground.
 Each barracks was originally designed for 80 soldiers.
 An early resident of one was 1st Sgt.
 Tom Mix, who served here in 1901-1902.
 He would later achieve lasting fame as a popular cowboy movie star in the 1920's and 30's.
-Other buildings included the Post Headquarters, a Bachelor Officers Quarters, two duplexes for married Non-Commissioned Officers recommendations on the layout and design of the buildings.
-Murray's report and rough drawings were forwarded to the Quartermaster General's Office in Washington, D.C. where draftsmen refined and revised the building plans during the summer of 1896.
-The highly detailed blueprints were sent to the Secretary of War, who promptly approved them.
-The Army was confident that the hilly and swampy ground, covering an area 3/4 of a mile long and 1.4 of a mile wide, could be cleared and graded in just thirty days, and that 38 buildings, complete with utility lines, roads, walks, etc., could be built during 1897.
-The Army believed that an equivalent of a small town of nearly 400 residents could be built in a year!
+Other buildings included the Post Headquarters, a Bachelor Officers Quarters, two duplexes for married Non-Commissioned Officers

-(soon dubbed "Sergeant's Row'), a Quartermaster Warehouse (where Army property and supplies were stores and issued), a maintenance workshop, a bakery (fresh bread was baked daily), a 50-bed hospital, a water pumping station (to supply the post with fresh water), a stables (remember, the Army was powered by mules and horses), and a guardhouse (the post jail).
+(soon dubbed "Sergeant's Row"), a Quartermaster Warehouse (where Army property and supplies were stores and issued), a maintenance workshop, a bakery (fresh bread was baked daily), a 50-bed hospital, a water pumping station (to supply the post with fresh water), a stables (remember, the Army was powered by mules and horses), and a guardhouse (the post jail).